Apply to vetted scholarship programs in one clickAdvertiser disclosure

 What is the college waitlist?

-When making decisions in the college application process, the admissions committee has a specific goal in mind.
-They want to fill their class with a qualified, well-rounded group of students.
+When making decisions in the college application process, the admissions committee has a specific goal in mind: To fill their class with a qualified, well-rounded group of students.
 The college waitlist allows the admissions committee a pool of back-up candidates in case they don’t get enough accepted students to attend.

 The admissions team knows that students on the waitlist would be just as successful as those who were accepted.
 Unfortunately, there’s just not enough room for all of them.
 If you get offered a spot on the waitlist, it means that while you haven’t been accepted, the school will keep you in mind in case a spot opens up.